-The best things to do in San Francisco in June 2016 include bay cruises, concerts, festivals, and street fairs.
-Other highlights this month include theater performances, SF Giants baseball, and tours throughout SF.
+The best things to do in San Francisco in June include bay cruises, SF Giants baseball, and tours throughout SF.
+Other highlights include free activities, shopping, and sampling some of our internationally recognized dishes.

 Read on for some great ideas for your visit from my list of more than 50 options!